gavinkendall/autoscreen/readme.txt

 This is where you can choose which application (process) will be forced into the foreground as the active application when screenshots are taken.
 Select an application from the list, click "Test" to make sure the correct application is brought to the foreground, and use the "Refresh" button to refresh the list.
+You can also specify, in milliseconds, how long a delay should occur before and after the focus.

 *Region Select / Auto Save*
 This section defines the path of the folder and the filename pattern ("macro") for when